 - What are the wildly important goals of your governing team?

 - What core values are embedded in all the work of your board?

 - How does your board focus and get things done effectively?

 - What's the hardest thing about being a board member?

 - When a passionate citizen/parent/leader comes to you and wants you to do something for them, how do you respond?

 - How have you become the best you can be as a member of your governing team?

 - When you're long retired from the front line of board leadership, what will you remember most about the effort?

 “Great candidate” qualities

-Knows the proper role of a school board
+- Knows the effective role of a board of education

 Here's a smorgasbord of questions, all geared to help focus candidates and new members on the serious business of governing well.
 Most are tweakable for team-building conversations, as well.